KDHT (FM)

-KDHT (95.7 MHz) is a commercial FM radio station in Denver, Colorado.
-KDHT broadcasts a top 40 format branded as "Hits 95.7", and is owned by iHeartMedia.
+KDHT (95.7 MHz) is a commercial radio station in Denver, Colorado.
+KDHT broadcasts a contemporary hit radio format branded as "Hits 95.7", and is owned by iHeartMedia.
 The station has studios and offices on South Monaco Street in the Denver Tech Center, while the transmitter site is atop Lookout Mountain in Golden.

 KDHT has an effective radiated power (ERP) of 100,000 watts.
 KDHT broadcasts in the HD Radio format, with its HD2 subchannel simulcasting KBPI's active rock format.

 History

-KMYR (1966-1968)
+KMYR (1966–1968)

 On December 15, 1966, the station signed on as KMYR.
 The station originally broadcast at 95.5 MHz at 51,000 watts, about half the power it has today.
 It was owned by Karlo Broadcasting, Ltd. KMYR aired middle of the road music and carried news from ABC Radio.